sarcastic-verma/Numpy-InDepth/README.md

 # Numpy-InDepth
 Learn to use numpy, the building block library of ML and DL.<br/>
-Use it in jupyter notebook, for best results
+Read it in Jupyter notebook for best understanding.